Gem Profile- Lapis Lazuli

 Lapis Lazuli by Region

-Although some low grade lapis lazuli can be presently found in Italy, Burma and North America, and notable deposits are mined in Chile (Chilean Lapis) and Russia (Siberian Lapis), the major source of high-quality (royal) lapis lazuli both in the past and presently, is Afghanistan.
-All three of the latter locations are owned and mined by their respective governments.
-Let's look at some of the differences between these materials.
+While low-grade lapis lazuli can be found in Italy, Burma, and North America, and notable deposits exist in Chile (Chilean Lapis) and Russia (Siberian Lapis), the major source of high-quality, or "royal," lapis lazuli both historically and today is Afghanistan.
+All three of these latter locations are owned and mined by their respective governments.

 Dale Armstrong's Gem Profile- Lapis Lazuli - , General Education, , Lapis lazuli bead pendant